rob-writes-code/pisa-project/README.md

 For more information about the 2018 dataset, please follow this [link](https://www.oecd.org/pisa/data/2018database/).

-For the purposes of this project, we will be looking at a sample of **20 countries**.
-Responses will be submitted gradually over time, to simulate the real-life scenario of collecting data.
+For the purposes of this project, we took a sample of **20 countries**.
+Responses were submitted gradually over time, to simulate the real-life scenario of collecting data.

-The dataset begins at around 100 responses, but grows to over 100,000 in little over a week's time.
+The dataset began at around 100 responses, but grew to over 100,000 in little over a week's time.

 ### Project Objectives